|Position:||Associate Head Coach / Recruiting Coordinator|

-Gino DiMare serves assistant coach in charge of hitting, as well as the baseball program's recruiting coordinator.
-Overall, this will mark DiMare's 15th year as a member of the Hurricanes baseball staff.
+Gino DiMare serves as assistant head coach in charge of hitting, as well as the baseball program's recruiting coordinator.
+Overall, 2016 will mark DiMare's 16th year as a member of the Hurricanes baseball staff.

 DiMare rejoined the University of Miami baseball program after three years away from the program in 2011.
 Prior to his exit in 2008, DiMare served as the Canes recruiting coordinator and hitting coach over his final nine seasons.
 He held the title of assistant head coach during the 2008 season - a year the Canes won the Atlantic Coast Conference championship before advancing to the College World Series.

-DiMare's impact on the program was felt immediately upon his return, as the first recruiting class under his watch was ranked among the top 10 by two national publications.
+DiMare's impact on the program was felt immediately upon his return in 2012, as the first recruiting class under his watch was ranked among the top 10 by two national publications.
 Miami's incoming 2012 freshman class was ranked No. 10 by Baseball America, its first top-10 ranking from BA since 2006, and No. 9 by Collegiate Baseball.
 One of those newcomers, third baseman David Thompson, earned Freshman All-America honors from Perfect Game following the conclusion of the 2013 season.

 Previously, DiMare helped recruit and coach players such as Yonder Alonso, Ryan Braun, Jon Jay, Gaby Sanchez, Danny Valencia and Jemile Weeks - all of whom have reached the big leagues in recent years.
 DiMare's accomplishments on the recruiting scene during his nine years in the capacity of recruiting coordinator are as impressive as the Hurricanes' annual postseason results.
 His 2001 class was rated among the top five nationally and his 2003 class was ranked among the top 15 nationally.